NannyML/nannyml/docs/glossary.rst

                 A technical identifier such as a globally unique identifier (GUID).
                 A hash of some (or all) of your column values, using a hashing function with appropriate collision properties, e.g. the SHA-2 and SHA-3 families.
                 A concatenation of your dataset name and a row number.

+    Importance Weights
+        Importance Weights are the the :term:`density ratios<Density Ratio>` calculated for each point in a dataset.
+        This is usually done as part of :ref:`Importance Weighting Performance Estimation<how-it-works-iw>`.

     Imputation
         The process of substituting missing values with actual values on a dataset.